 In 2022, we will have an additional hoophouse, seedstart bunker, and well on our way to having our very own commercial kitchen.
-Lisa will also be venturing further in beeswax products, and John has started working with a variety of mushrooms for sale fresh and dried, as well working with Carl on his meadery to be located in our commercial kitchen.
+Lisa will also be venturing further in beeswax products, and John has started working with his collection of bean seed.
+Carl and John have started working with distilling, and working on a meadery to be located in our commercial kitchen.
 Our goal is by 2024, we will have a commercial kitchen, on-farm market, and a bit of agri-tourism.

 Our goal: be the most diverse small scale agriculture system in the region...and a consistent reservoir of genetic diversity.
 In the face of monoculture that surrounds us, we hope that we are a shining light of what agriculture should be.
 Our Markets include Farmers' Markets in Downtown Brookings, Sioux Falls Falls Park, and the Lake Lorraine Farmers Market, as well as wholesale to several restaurants and stores.

 Over 350 varieties of vegetables and fruits, with a CSA share program for those that want an adventure in local food.
 We also produce vegetable and herbs produce

 and plants for pick-up on farm or at

 Click Here to see our markets!

 The Shire's Honeys combined with the finest ingredients, with seasonally sourced varieties, classic favorites, and

 several sizes and wholesale.